Conservation of Momentum

 An explosion in Physics is any event where objects go from stationary to moving.

-Example: imagine two ice skaters, Girl A and Girl B. If the girls are stationary and then push off each other, they move in opposite directions - this would count as an "explosion".
+Example: Two ice skaters, girl A and B, are initially stationary and push off each other, causing them to move apart in opposite directions (this would count as an "explosion").
 Girl A has a mass of and girl B has a mass of .
 If Girl B moves to the right at , we can calculate girl A's velocity using the law of conservation of momentum:

-Since the girls were stationary to start with, the total momentum before the event would be .
-Therefore, the total momentum after the event also has to be - this is conservation of momentum.
+As the girls were stationary to start with, the total momentum before the event is .
+Therefore, the total momentum after the event is also , due to the conservation of momentum.
 This doesn't mean that the girls won't be moving, it just means that if we add their momentums together it will equal .
 For this to happen, one of the momentums will have to be negative - this means the girls will move in opposite directions.

 Momentum in Collisions

-Whether objects bounce off each other or stick together, the total momentum is always conserved when objects collide.
+Whether objects bounce off each other or stick together, the total momentum is always conserved.

 Objects Sticking Together: